 How to Choose a Career

-Some people are very lucky because they know from a young age what career they want to follow.
-Whether it’s as a doctor, a fireman, a dancer or whatever else, they focus on that all through their schooling and pick the subjects to study that are most relevant to it.
+Some people are very lucky because they know from a young age what they want to follow and choose a career.
+Whether it’s as a doctor, a fireman, a dancer, or whatever else, they focus on that all through their schooling and pick the subjects to study that are most relevant to it.

-* Consider The Training:
+2- Consider The Training

-* Check Out The Salaries:
+3- Check Out The Salaries

 Although being happy in your work is far more important than how much you earn, you still need to have a look to see how much you can expect to be making.
 If you are undecided between two choices, a salary difference could tip the balance in favor of one of them.

-* Does The Career Involve Unsociable Hours?
+4- Does The Career Involve Unsociable Hours?

 If you choose to work in one of the emergency services, for instance, they need cover 24-hours a day.
-There is not suddenly a lack of paramedics, fireman, or policemen after five o’clock in the evening.
+There is not suddenly a lack of paramedics, firemen, or policemen after five o’clock in the evening.
 These types of jobs and many others can involve working unsociable hours.
 If you really want to follow a career in a line of work that involves working unsociable hours, that is fine, but not everyone does.
 Some people value their relaxation time and want to be able to spend it with friends and family when they are not working.
 Unsociable working hours are something you need to consider.

-* Talk To People:
+5- Talk To People

-If you are one of the millions of people that have no idea what job they want to do when they finish high school, talk to the careers officers as well.
+If you are one of the millions of people that have no idea what job?
+They want to do when they finish high school, talk to the careers officers as well.
 They are trained to guide you in the right direction so that you pick the right courses if you go to college.